-The national award will be given to the nominee with the most compelling story and highest level of achievement.
-The award will be announced to the winner by the end of August and will be presented at the Fall CCi Presidents' Meeting.
+Corinthian Dream Award: Following the close of the nomination period for the Campus Dream Award, the Corinthian Dream Award recipient will be selected from the campus nominees by the Corinthian Colleges Selection Committee, composed of the Executive Management Team of CCi.
+The award will be given to the nominee with the most compelling story and highest level of achievement.
+The award will be announced to the winner by the end of August and will be presented at the October CCi Presidents Meeting.
 The award will include:

 - 1. A full scholarship that may be used at any CCi campus for training that is more advanced than the program from which the recipient has graduated, - 2.
-An all-expense paid trip to the Fall Presidents' Meeting, - 3. \$2.500 Visa gift card. - 4.
-A trophy. - 5.
-A letter of recognition, and - 6.
-A nomination to the Association of Private Sector Colleges and Universities (APSCU) Great Award
+An all expenses paid trip to the October Presidents Meeting, - 3.
+A trophy, - 4.
+A letter of recognition from the CCi CEO and COO, and - 5.
+A nomination to the Association of Private Sector Colleges and Universities (APSCU) Great Award.